 - Rotary Cabinet Sim

 The simulation includes the natural Doppler shift and amplitude modulation of moving rotors, giving instruments a realistic sense of motion and depth.
-This allows subtle modulation for gentle movement or fully immersive swirling effects depending on the track’s needs.
+This allows subtle modulation for gentle movement or fully immersive swirling effects, depending on the track’s needs.

 - Dual Rotor Speed Modes